|

 universalist theories of history while tying them to a nationalism

-symbolized in the material sublime (imaged in the Highlands
+symbolized in the material sublime (imaged in the Highlands and

-empirical assumptions about history and nostalgic romanticism
+assumptions about history and nostalgic romanticism for past cultural

 Elias,

-Amy J. 'Sorting out Connections: The Historical
+Amy J. 'Sorting out Connections: The Historical Romance

-Romance in Hyper-Reality', in Sublime Desire: History and Post-1960s
+in Hyper-Reality', in Sublime Desire: History and Post-1960s

-Fiction (Baltimore, Md.; London: John Hopkins University
+Fiction (Baltimore, Md.; London: John Hopkins University Press,

-Press, 2001), pp. 3-45.
+2001), pp. 3-45.

 With

-particular emphasis on Redgauntlet, identifies Scott as a forerunner
+particular emphasis on Redgauntlet,

-his concern with politicized regionalism, nostalgia for and
+romance (pp. 211-19) in his concern with politicized regionalism,

-history.
+of colonial history.

 Eliot,

-Simon. '"Never Mind the Value, What about the
+Simon. '"Never Mind the Value, What about the Price?";

-Rivers?', Nineteenth-Century Literature, 56 (2001),
+Literature, 56 (2001), 160-97.

 Includes

-(pp. 191-97) a discussion of the gift of an edition of Marmion made
+(pp. 191-97) a discussion of the gift of an edition of Marmion

-by St. John Rivers to Jane Eyre in Charlotte Brontë's
+made by St. John Rivers to Jane Eyre in Charlotte Brontë's

 novel, which illustrates how knowledge of the costs and prices